kuwaitandme/site/README.md

-Kuwait and Me
+Kuwait & Me
 =============

-Kuwait and Me is a free online public classified site that aims to create a closer community in Kuwait.
+Kuwait & Me is a free online public classified site that aims to create a closer community in Kuwait.
 It is ad-free and is easy to use.

 Documentation
 -------------